renovatebot/renovate/docs/usage/configuration-options.md

 ## java

-Use this configuration option for shared config across all java projects (Gradle and Maven).
+Use this configuration option for shared config across all Java projects (Gradle and Maven).

 ## js